 The most commonly mentioned frustration from managers is about how to find quality employees.
-Finding an applicant who is still available, is within the desired wage range, lives within close proximity to the location, speaks English, answers the phone when the manager calls, and has consistent work experience is hard to find.
+Finding an applicant who is still available, is within the desired wage range, lives within close proximity to the location, speaks English, answers the phone with proper telephone etiquette, and has consistent work experience is hard to find.
 If you have accumulated 100 resumes for an hourly position and still have not found an available candidate you may need to rethink your expectations.

 Reviewing resumes in total results in a more accurate and quick decision process for proceeding to the next step with the best of the bunch and deciding which applicants to pass on because they fall too far behind the pack.
 Smart hiring managers calibrate their expectations of minimum requirements based upon what is available in the market.
 They move quickly to raise or lower standards accordingly or, when standards can’t be lowered, they increase the wage rate or bend on scheduling, distance or other requirements.